 If the thought of more books isn't enough of an incentive to get your kids to read, perhaps some free play points at Chuck E. Cheese will do the trick!
 This reading rewards calendar can be downloaded and printed every two weeks.
 Just mark each day that your child has read (you can set the time limit!) and bring it to your local Chuck E. Cheese to redeem for 10 free play points with any food purchase.
 Do it as many times as you'd like; kids may get a kick out of knowing that the more they read, the more play points they can earn.

 Kids earn a free movie ticket to select children’s films every Wednesday in July when they present a book report to any participating Showcase Cinemas box office.
 A total of 15 participating theaters include seven in Massachusetts, six in New York, one in Ohio, and one in Rhode Island.
 Tickets must be reserved in advance online, and seating is limited.
 Parents, guardians, and kids under six who are accompanying the child also receive free admission.
 In past years an interactive, pre-recorded storytime episode aired before the movie, and some locations also held a weekly prize drawing.

 Kids can read any four books from this national bookstore chain's Summer Reading Adventure section online or in-store and write about them in their logbook.
-Then, they can bring the completed logbook to any Books-A-Million store and receive a free bookmark and pencil pouch.
+Then, they can bring the completed logbook to any Books-A-Million store and receive a free water bottle.